 Not Done Yet

 But now that I needed another round of treatment, I knew the only place to go was Mexico.
 I had learned that the Mexican Health Department allowed more cutting-edge alternative therapies that weren’t available in the United States.
-And I wanted the best non-toxic treatments available, such as Rigvir Virotherapy.
+And I wanted the best non-toxic treatments available.
 So within three days of talking with Claudette, Hope4Cancer’s amazing patient consultant, I was on a plane to San Diego and was in the car headed over the border to Playas de Tijuana with Hope4Cancer’s compassionate driver, Jesus.

 A New, More Comprehensive Plan